-Tips for Buying & Selling on eBay in Spain
+Tips For Buying And Selling On eBay Spain

-Take a look at the eBay Spain homepage and go straight to “ofertas de eBay” to find the latest items on sale at reduced prices.
+Take a look at the eBay Spain homepage and go straight to “ofertas” to find the latest items on sale at reduced prices.
 Filter by most popular items or by groups: electronics, gardening, fashion and more.

-When it’s an unknown company that’s selling, Google the company name and the word “quejas” or “reclamaciones” to see if you find negative information on the internet outside of eBay.
+Tip: Google the company name and the word “quejas” or “reclamaciones” to see if you find negative information outside of eBay.

-Don’t dismiss secondhand, sometimes prices are a lot lower than brand new especially after Christmas or Valentine’s Day.
-People sell their unwanted gifts and want cash without having to wait.
+Don’t dismiss secondhand items, sometimes prices are a lot lower than brand new especially after Christmas or Valentine’s Day.
+At these times people will be looking for a quick sell for cash.

-Find the final bid price of the same, or similar, items on previous eBay auctions to get an idea of what an item is really worth before deciding whether to go ahead with a bid.
+Find the final bid price of the same, or similar, items on previous eBay auctions.
+This will give you an idea of what an item is really worth before deciding whether to go ahead with a bid.

 When it comes to bidding, know yourself and your limits!
-Some people are quite good at setting a Euro limit and respecting it, others can get overtaken by the emotion of an auction and end up paying a lot more than they planned (and in some cases more than the item is actually worth).
+Some people get caught in emotion of an auction and end up paying a lot more than they planned.

 Remember that people also sell items that don’t actually work (often bought as spare parts).
-If you’re worried about your level of Spanish not being good enough to understand all the description, use Google Translate (need to copy and paste the complete URL).
+If you’re worried about your level of Spanish not being good enough to understand all the description, use Google Translate.
 Most sellers on eBay will answer any questions quickly, if you have any doubts ask before bidding.

-Double check the shipping price beforehand too – some sellers put a low price on a product and make it up with a disproportionately high shipping price.
+Double check the shipping price!
+Some sellers put a low price on a product and make it up with a disproportionately high shipping price.
 Filter for items with free delivery or local pick up.

 When checking out sellers on eBay, make sure that you look at the rating from buyers (compradores) and not from sellers (vendedores).

-- Collect-only items often have fewer bids (but factor in how much it costs to go and pick it up!).
+- Collect-only items often have fewer bids (but factor in how much it costs to pick up).

 - Items that have spelling mistakes can be missed by many people.
-Common errors in Spain include swapping letter “v” for “b” (and vice versa) or a missing “h”.
-The same goes for foreign titles and names for CDs, DVDs, etc as these are sometimes incorrectly written (eg Teilor Suiff for Taylor Swift).
+Common errors on eBay Spain include swapping letter “v” for “b” (and vice versa) or a missing “h”.
+The same goes for foreign titles and names for music and films, eg Teilor Suiff for Taylor Swift.

 - Bids that end at times when less people are online tend to go for lower prices as competition is lower.